Gone,

 Knowing Mirrie was something special - I bought my first basenji from her in

-1973 (St Erme Golden Kinglet) and met her husband and several of her sons, as a
+1973 (St Erme Golden Kinglet) and met her

 few lived abroad